Skip to main content

 Emotion

 Detects emotional tone in the speaker’s voice.
-Returns multiple labels ranked by confidence.
+Returns an array of labels sorted by descending confidence.

 LabelDescription